Governance review

 Dr. Birinder Singh, CMPA President

-Why we are modernizing our governance?
+Why are we modernizing our governance?

 Our members are clear.
 They want a responsive and agile CMPA with a governing Board that is positioned to respond to changes in the healthcare and medico-legal environment.